 We were also impressed by the speed of Google Drive's customer support, although its community forum is not as active.
 Besides a comprehensive knowledge base, you'll get phone support, live chat, and email support, although you have to fill a short form before you can get in touch with a customer representative.
 The live chat, which is available for free users, was fast and helpful.

-The good news is that Google is constantly tweaking Google Drive to make it more effective both for businesses and individuals, and 2021 seems to be a year full of changes.
+The good news is that Google is constantly tweaking Google Drive to make it more effective both for businesses and individuals, and 2021 seemed to be a year full of changes.
 For years, Google Drive's downside has been a lack of password protection when files are shared.
-While Google isn't adding a password like Dropbox does, it's adding a resource key to all shared links starting from September 2021.
-This feature is worth keeping an eye out for.
+While Google isn't adding a password like Dropbox does, it added a resource key to all shared links in September 2021, worth looking out for.

 Overall, if team collaboration and productivity is your main reason for choosing a cloud storage service, we recommend Google Drive without hesitation.

 If you're interested in learning more about Google Drive and Google's other cloud offerings, make sure to read our feature that asks: what is Google Cloud Storage? (opens in new tab)